nysbc/leginon-tutorial/README.md

 **Set memory to 4 GB instead of the default 2 GB**

-- VNC Viewer RealVNC or TigerVNC VNC viewer.
+- VNC Viewer: TigerVNC VNC viewer(preferred) or RealVNC.

 **MacOS: Do not use remote desktop included with your Mac.
 Too slow.**